Staubgeborener/Klipper-Backup/docs/faq.md

 )
 ```

+Klipper-Backup creates now a separate backup folder for each of these printers in your GitHub repository.

 *Hint:* If you don't quite know what the correct paths are: either look in the home directory with `ls ~`.
 Also the moonraker.conf has a `klippy_uds_address` section with the paths.

 ## Symolic links